 Space and Equipment Requirements

-When performing isotonic squats, at some point, you are going to need access to a gym and increase volumes of resistance in the form of weights or resistance bands.
-This is not generally an issue, as gyms are plentiful.
+When performing isotonic squats, at some point, you are going to want to increase volumes of resistance or duration.

 Isometrics do not require extra weight.
 Although you can add weight to isometrics for greater difficulty, simply lengthening the time you hold an exercise or adding more reps will be sufficient.